 Assuming that we want to pull out the specifications for the smartphone device Poco F3.
 The required array formula with the VLOOKUP function in the output Cell C15 will be:

 After pressing Enter, the function will return all specifications for the selected device at once.

-2. VLOOKUP to Return Multiple Columns from Different Workbook in Excel
+2. Applying VLOOKUP to Return Multiple Columns from Different Workbook in Excel

 In this section, we’ll use the VLOOKUP function to extract data from a different worksheet present in another workbook.
 While applying this method, you have to remember that another workbook must be kept open otherwise the function will return a #N/A error.

 Let’s assume, the following primary data table is present in an Excel workbook named Book 1.